 If you want TEX and METAFONT to find files in the current directory (as you almost certainly do!), then one way is to put '.' into their search paths.
 (Both UNIX and MS-DOS accept the . notation for the current directory.)
-Default search paths are compiled into TEX and METAFONT, but users can customise the environment variables (see subsection 4.8) that the programs read, to override the defaults.
+Default search paths are compiled into TEX and METAFONT, but users can customise the environment variables that the programs read, to override the defaults.